Supreme Courts (Highest Instance)

 Judiciary (general)

-The Judicial Greffe is a part of the Royal Court and
+The Judicial Greffe is a part of the Royal Court and performs the administrative functions,

 Judicial Greffe